Big Ben. Westminster Abbey. The London Eye. London Bridge.

 House of MinaLima

 Located in the heart of Central London, Soho, behind Shaftesbury Avenue, House of MinaLima is a Harry Potter gift and merchandise shop.
 If you’re a fan of Harry Potter, then this place is for you!
+It’s also a great place if you’re visiting London with kids.

 The storefront looks like an arcade: red all over with small light bulbs surrounding the name of the shop.
 It’s situated below a pink bricked house; you can’t miss it.